 The T.H.E.
-Clinic leadership team is the cornerstone in ensuring the success of not only
+(To Help Everyone) Health and Wellness Centers leadership team is the cornerstone in ensuring the success of not only

 day to day operations, but establishing a visionary path to an even brighter future.